 Here is a collection of photos of Cheryl Miller as Paula Tracy on Daktari: Click to Tweet & Share: Pictures of Cheryl Miller as Paula Tracy in Daktari http://wp.me/p3hKG3-7u Are you a fan of Daktari?
 Send an email to firstname.lastname@example.org to subscribe, and never miss a post!
 Follow Susan on Facebook and Twitter Listen to […]

+A key source for the following information was the Glamour Girls of the Silver Screen website — check it out, it’s great!
 Cheryl Lynn Miller was born in Sherman Oaks, CA, one of five children of an architect father and accountant mother (Elsie).
-As a mere infant she made her movie debut in Casanova Brown (1944).
-She was destined to become a popular ingenue of the mid-1960’s, in movies and on television, known for her healthy and […]
+As a mere infant she made her movie debut in Casanova Brown […]